CAU-OSS-2019/team-project-team17_verification_program/README.md

 ## License
 This project is licensed under the **Apache 2.0**.
-For more information, see the following file - [LICENSE.md](https://github.com/CAU-OSS-2019/team-project-team17_verification_program/blob/master/LICENSE).
+For more information, see the [LICENSE.md](https://github.com/CAU-OSS-2019/team-project-team17_verification_program/blob/master/LICENSE) file.

 ## Other Repositories of GameHaeDuo